-- The server has to support multiple clients simultaneously. - There should be no hard-coded limit to the number of stations your server can support or to the number of clients connected to a station. - Remember to properly handle invalid commands (see the Protocol section above). - The server should never crash, even when a misbehaving client connects to it.
-The connection to that client might be terminated, however.

-• If multiple clients are connected to one station, they should all be listening to the same part of the song, even if they connected at different times.

-- If no clients are connected to a station, the current position in the song should still progress, without sending any data.
-The radio doesn't stop when no one is listening. - The server should not read the entire song file into memory.
+- The server MUST support multiple clients simultaneously. - There MUST be no hard-coded limit to the number of stations your server can support or to the number of clients connected to a station. - Remember to properly handle invalid commands (see the Protocol section above). - The server MUST never crash, even when a misbehaving client connects to it.
+The connection to that client MAY be terminated, however. - If multiple clients are connected to one station, they MUST all be listening to the same part of the song, even if they connected at different times. - If no clients are connected to a station, the current position in the song MUST still progress, without sending any data.
+The radio doesn't stop when no one is listening. - The server MUST NOT simply read the entire song file into memory at once.
+It MAY read the entire file in for some sizes, but there must be a size beyond which it will be read in in chunks.
+5